PennyLaneAI/pennylane/doc/code/qml_pauli.rst

 Overview
 --------

-This package defines functions and classes for generating and manipulating elements of the Pauli group.
+This module defines functions and classes for generating and manipulating elements of the Pauli group.
 It also contains a subpackage :mod:`pauli/grouping` for Pauli-word partitioning functionality used in measurement optimization.